-The EU's Clean Energy Package and the UK government's Clean Growth Strategy both set a strategic direction for energy and renewables.
+The EU's Clean Energy Package and the UK government's Clean Growth Strategy all set a strategic direction for energy and renewables.
 The main focus areas for the Clean Energy Package include a drive to support energy efficiency initiatives and utilising innovative technologies to support the growth of renewables.
-Key questions going forward will include any renewables targets in Northern Ireland beyond 2020, how additional renewable generation can be accommodated on the system and the challenge of funding renewables in the least cost way while providing opportunities to support new technologies.
+Going forward the key policy questions relate to renewables targets in Northern Ireland beyond 2020, how additional renewable generation can be accommodated on the system and the challenge of funding renewables in the least cost way while providing opportunities to support new technologies.